The batteries in our lights have changes over the years. Here's a quick guide to better understand your battery.

 Design-wise, not much changed in Y7.
 The Deca Drive was introduced, looking similar to the Mega Drive and using the same battery.
 We also introduced the Zecto Drive lights.

-The Zecto Drive was the first light we introduced that had and a battery that we do not consider replaceable.
+The Zecto Drive was the first light we introduced that had a battery that we do not consider replaceable.

 We also introduced the KTV series of lights.
 They followed the Zecto Drive in not having replaceable batteries.